Software-Improvement-Group/sigrid-mendix-studio-pro/README.md

    - **Edit Finding Status**: Click the ✏️ icon next to any finding to open the edit dialog.
 From there you can update the finding's **status** (e.g. Raw, Will Fix, Accepted) and add a **remark**.
 Changes are saved to Sigrid automatically.
    - **Open Finding in Sigrid**: For Security findings, click the 🔗 icon next to any finding to open the selected finding in Sigrid.
 4. Use the **Reload data** button to refresh findings from Sigrid.
 5. Use the **New scan request** button to trigger an on-demand QSM scan for the system.
+This feature only works for systems residing on the Mendix Team Server.

 ## License